 Aeroflot SU 1492 Fatalities

-A statement by Rosaviatsia indicates that 40 out of the 73 passengers and one crew member did not survive.
+Rosaviatsia said that 40 out of the 73 passengers and one crew member did not survive.

-Six passengers and three members of the crew were injured.
+Six passengers and three members of the crew were injured in the accident.

 Featured image: Aeroflot, RA-89098, Sukhoi Superjet 100-95B.
 Sukhoi.